Mateo Aimerich

-Mateo Aimerich (1715–1799) was a philologist born in Bordils, Province of Girona, Spain.
+Mateo Aimerich (1715 – 1799) was a philologist born in Bordils, Province of Girona, Spain.

 Life

-He entered the Society of Jesus at eighteen, and, having finished his studies, taught philosophy and theology in several colleges of his Order.
+He entered the Society of Jesus (Jesuits) at eighteen, and later taught philosophy and theology in several Jesuit colleges.
 He was subsequently rector of Barcelona and Cervera, and chancellor of the University of Gandia.
 He was in Madrid, supervising the printing of some books, when the decree of the expulsion of the Society from Spain was announced.
-He went on board ship without complaint, reportedly thinking only of consoling his companions, several of whom were old and infirm.
-He took up his abode in Ferrara, Italy and it was there, in exile, that he carried out much of his philological work.
-His only help was the public library, and even that his infirmities often prevented him from consulting.
+He moved to Ferrara, Italy where, in exile, he carried out much of his philological work.
+His only resource was the public library, which his infirmities often prevented him from consulting.

-Aimerich died in Ferrara, Italy, in 1799.
+Aimerich died in Ferrara, in 1799.

 Works

-Besides some works of scholastic philosophy, ascetical works, and discourses, we have from his pen the following works:
+Besides some works of scholastic philosophy, ascetical works, and discourses, Aimerich wrote: